raganwald-deprecated/homoiconic/2011/12/smart-and-gets-things-done-is-necessary-but-not-sufficient.md

 [pwn]: http://experthuman.com/programming-with-nothing

 This conceit manifests itself in several ways.
 For starters, making unfounded claims about how Ruby procs and lambdas work over drinks.
-Another manifestation is the old chestnut, "No, I have no C++ experience, but I'm smart, I can learn on the job.
+Another manifestation is the old chestnut, "I don't have *any* C++ experience, but I'm smart, I can learn on the job.
 I'd like $115K to start."

 I'd like to say that this applies to the great demand for "Learn JavaScript in 21 Days" books, but I suspect that many of the people buying these books are not fooled into thinking they can learn as much in 21 days as [Peter Norvig learned in ten years][ten].
 I think those folks have the far humbler goal of being good enough to get a job from someone who read "Learn to Interview Programmers in 21 Days."